 Once the lender has gathered the required materials and qualified you for a loan program, the lender will work to secure your loan.

-Colorado First Time Home Buyer does not lend money directly to consumers.
-We use approved private lenders to qualify consumers and make all mortgage loans.
+The Colorado First Time Home Buyer Team is not a mortgage lender and does not lend money directly to consumers.
+We recommend various experienced and approved mortgage lenders to qualify consumers and make all mortgage loans.
 The rates consumers pay could vary depending on program criteria.

 For more information, please contact us at 720-482-3000.